-Dr. Stephens lives in Arizona, where she has two Australian Cattle Dogs (Bailey and Riley), and she enjoys spending spare time stretching her DIY skills around the house.
+Dr. Stephens lives in Arizona, where she has two Australian Cattle Dogs (Riley & Jasper), and she enjoys spending spare time stretching her DIY skills around the house.

 Doctorate in Education